Plan your trip

 The Rupanyup Silo by Julia Volchkova is the closest to Melbourne.
 To get there, head west over the West Gate Bridge then take the Western Ring Road, towards Horsham.
 Rupanyup is approximately 300 kilometres from Melbourne and takes approximately 3.5 hours to reach by car.

-The Rupanyup silo by Julia Volchkova is the closest to Horsham.
+Once you’ve visited the Horsham Silo Art by Smug, The Rupanyup silo by Julia Volchkova is the closest to Horsham.
 To get there, head east along the Wimmera Highway, via Murtoa.
 Rupanyup is approximately 50 kilometres from Horsham and takes approximately 30 minutes to reach by car.

 The Patchewollock silo by Fintan Magee is the closest to Mildura.
 To get there, travel south along the Calder Highway.
 Patchewollock is approximately 150 kilometres from Mildura and takes around 1.5 hours to reach by car.